 Also, in contrast to rail, there has always been significant private sector health provision in the UK.
 To begin with, all GPs are self-employed, although their income is to some extent set by the Government, depending on the number of patients they can attract.
-And then many, if not most, consultants have a significant private practice delivered through their own consulting rooms, private hospitals and private wings within NHS hospitals.
-More recently, successive governments have encouraged NHS hospitals to become more self governing and competitive, beginning with the creation of Foundation Trusts in 2002, regulated mainly by Monitor with the Cooperation and Competition Panel ensuring fair play on the economic/competition front, and the Care Quality Commission and all the Professional Bodies monitoring the quality of care provided by doctors, nurses and other professional staff.
+And many consultants have a significant private practice delivered through their own consulting rooms, private hospitals and private wings within NHS hospitals.
+More recently, successive governments have encouraged NHS hospitals to become more self governing and competitive, beginning with the creation of Foundation Trusts in 2002, regulated mainly by Monitor with the initially separate Cooperation and Competition Panel ensuring fair play on the economic/competition front, whilst the Care Quality Commission and all the Professional Bodies monitored the quality of care provided by doctors, nurses and other professional staff.
 It may or may not have helped that the Cooperation and Competition Panel was in due course subsumed into Monitor.

 But What About Quality?